Self-hosted deployment

 Required environment variables

 Minimum viable set.
-Everything else (proxy fallback, datasheet search, OCR keys) is optional — the app degrades gracefully with clear error responses where features need keys you haven’t configured.
+Everything else (proxy fallback, datasheet search, OCR keys) is optional.
+The app degrades gracefully with clear error responses where features need keys you haven’t configured.

 Standards conformance

-Self-hosted instances are byte-identical to the SaaS — same code, same conformance statement.
+Self-hosted instances are byte-identical to the SaaS: same code, same conformance statement.
 The build runs prisma migrate deploy which is idempotent and safe across upgrades.
 Migration history lives in prisma/migrations/.

 Air-gapped deployments